 Top 10 interesting places and activities:

-Visit the Old Town and Abbey in Echternach
+Visit the old town and abbey in Echternach

-Go hiking in Little Switzerland in Luxembourg
+Go hiking in Luxembourgish Switzerland

 Sights map of Luxembourg

-Travel around Luxembourg
+Travel in Luxembourg

 Luxembourg became a duchy in 1354.
 Until that time, the locals were ruled by the Frankish rulers.
 In 1477, the country came under the control of the Austrian Habsburgs, but after half a century, when the empire was divided, the country was under the control of Spain.
 Subsequently, the Eighty Years' War in the Netherlands, the Thirty Years' War for the heritage of the Holy Roman Empire and the France entry into military operations severely knocked down the economy and population of Luxembourg, as a result the country was thrown far back to the poor peasantry.
 In the 17th century, the country returned under the rule of the Habsburgs, but it did not last long - after only a few years, after the French Revolution, the country was again under the protectorate of France.
 As a result, it suffered the same disasters as the entire Napoleon empire.
 After the fall of Napoleon, Luxembourg received the status of an independent state, but continued to be closely associated with neighboring France, Germany and Belgium, alternately moving from one dependence to another.
 In 1842, Luxembourg entered the European Union Customs Union, which greatly raises its economy and industrial sector.
 In 1857, Luxembourg finally became an independent state.